bgreenlee/pygtail/README.md

       -p, --paranoid        Update the offset file every time we read a line (as opposed to only when we reach the end of the file).
+      -n N, --every-n=N     Update the offset file every N'th time we read a line (as opposed to only when we reach the end of the file).
       --no-copytruncate     Don't support copytruncate-style log rotation.
                             Instead, if the log file shrinks, print a warning.